 With virtually every type of internship and work environment available in North America, you're guaranteed to land the position of your dreams.
 Whether you're looking for sunny beaches or big cities, North America has it all, from cities that are home to big business to independent and innovative eco-tourism destinations.
-Each location has its own speciality and unique attributes, so once you've found your perfect match, you're in for the internship of your life.
-In addition to intern life, in North America, you can find the CN Tower, the Statue of Liberty, white sand and turquoise caribbean beaches, the Rocky Mountains and the Panama Canal.
+Not to mention the variety in culture, climate and environment just waiting for you to get out and experience it!

 Being such a diverse continent means there are internship opportunities in virtually every field within North America.
 In addition, no matter if you choose to head to Canada and the great white north or the sunny beaches of Costa Rica, you'll also be able to experience a unique culture and some major worldly attractions along with gaining invaluable internship experience.